-Section 1: Physical Chemistry
+Physical Chemistry Syllabus

 Point groups and character tables, Hybrid orbital construction using symmetry aspects, Internal coordinates and vibrational modes, Symmetry elements and operations, and Symmetry adapted a linear combination of atomic orbitals (LCAO-MO).

-Thermochemistry, Thermodynamics laws, functions and their relationships, Mixing Thermodynamics, Statistical thermodynamics, Raoult’s Law and Henry’s Law, Clausius- Clapeyron equation, Chemical potential, Relationship between Electrode potential & thermodynamic quantities, Absolute entropy, Phase rule, One component (CO2, H2O, S) and two-component systems (liquid-vapour, liquid-liquid, and solid-liquid), Azeotropes & eutectics, Partial molar quantities, Ideal and Non-ideal solutions, Equilibrium constant dependence on pressure & temperature, Ionic mobility & conductivity, Standard electrode potentials and electrochemical cells, and Fugacity, activity & activity coefficients.
+Thermochemistry, Thermodynamics laws, functions and their relationships, Mixing Thermodynamics, Statistical thermodynamics, Raoult’s Law and Henry’s Law, Clausius- Clapeyron equation, Chemical potential, Relationship between Electrode potential & thermodynamic quantities, Absolute entropy, Phase rule, One component (CO2, H2O, S) and two-component systems (liquid-vapor, liquid-liquid, and solid-liquid), Azeotropes & eutectics, Partial molar quantities, Ideal and Non-ideal solutions, Equilibrium constant dependence on pressure & temperature, Ionic mobility & conductivity, Standard electrode potentials and electrochemical cells, and Fugacity, activity & activity coefficients.

 Quantum mechanics postulates, Operators, Molecular structure & Chemical bonding, Valence bond theory, LCAO-MO theory application to H2+, H2, Hydrogen & hydrogen-like atoms, Multi-electron atoms, MOT theory of homonuclear and heteronuclear diatomic molecules, Dirac bra-ket notation, Approximation Methods (Variation method and secular determinants, First-order perturbation techniques), Hermite polynomials, Atomic units, Slater determinants, Schrödinger’s time-dependent & independent equations, Born interpretation, Pauli exclusion principle, Rotational motion (angular momentum operators, rigid rotor), Hybrid orbitals.